grebnafets/documenter/README.md

   It takes JSON file as input in order to understand how to parse the code.
   It will then add span tags with class names to the code, using the JSON file as reference.

-  It has one flaw by design, it can't parse through HTML or XML structured data.
+  It has one flaw by design*, it can't parse through HTML or XML structured data.
   This flaw allows you to put "<img src="pathtoimage" />" within the commment section and it will display the image.
+    *(I'm not saying it has only one flaw, only one flaw by design)

 If you want to use it:
 ==========